martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

-Both ECH and Protected Initials are complimentary with Version Aliasing: they provide a computationally expensive way to protect parts of the Initial packet during the first connection between client and server, after which Version Aliasing can protect future exchanges with several desirable properties.
+Both ECH and Protected Initials are complimentary with Version Aliasing: they provide a computationally expensive way to protect parts of the Initial packet during the first connection between client and server, after which Version Aliasing can protect future exchanges with several additional desirable properties.

 # Conventions